 Depart on a flight bound for Copenhagen, Denmark.

-Arrive Copenhagen.
-After a short stop for a light lunch, spend the afternoon in the Royal Castle of Kronborg, where a private tour has been arranged to explore the secret areas of the palace.
+Arrive in Copenhagen.
+After a short stop for a light lunch, spend the afternoon in the Royal Castle of Kronborg where a private tour has been arranged to explore the secret areas of the palace.
 Immortalized by Shakespeare as Hamlet’s Elsinore Castle, it is now a UNESCO World Heritage Site.
 Both a graceful Renaissance palace and a vast fortress, it was strategically located to ensure Denmark controlled the passage of ships at the gateway to the Baltic Sea.
-Almost two million ships passed through this waterway between the 16th and 18th centuries, and all paid a toll, making Kronborg Castle a compelling sign of Denmark’s influence.
+Almost two million ships passed through this waterway during the 16th-18th centuries, and all paid a toll making Kronborg Castle a compelling sign of Denmark’s influence.
 Overnight in the charming Hotel Axel Guldsmeden in Copenhagen for one night.
 (L)

 Join the group tour.
 (B)